- About Working with Procurement as a Facility Account

 - Account-specific vendor - a vendor and its DCs that are manually created by your account.
 Because the vendor is specific to your account, any products added by your account will only be specific to your account, and as such you will have to request that the products be verified and linked to the appropriate food items (i.e., ingredient or prepared food) in the system (see Suggesting a Vendor Product be Linked to a Food Item).
 Note that an account-specific vendor is also referred to as "user-maintained vendor".

-Instructions to add a non-partner vendor and DC to an account via the above options are here: Facility Account: Adding a Non-Partner Vendor and DC to Your Account.
+Instructions to add a non-interfaced vendor and DC to an account via the above options are here: Facility Account: Adding a Non-Interfaced Vendor and DC to Your Account.

 The Vendor Product List

-If the vendor is a partner vendor, then the vendor product list will be initially imported from the import interface.
+If the vendor is an interfaced vendor, then the vendor product list will be initially imported from the import interface.
 The vendor product list that is loaded to the account will be specific to the DC the facility orders from.
 Subsequent updates to the vendor product list will occur via the import interface.

 - Instructions to view a vendor product list are here: Opening the Vendor Product Selection Screen.